What is a suspended possession order?

 What happens if you break the terms

-The bailiffs will send you a notice with a date for the eviction to take place.
+The bailiffs send you a notice with the eviction date.

-What to do if the payments are unaffordable
+What to do if you cannot afford the payments

-Speak to your council or housing association if you're worried you won't be able to afford the payments.
+Speak to your council or housing association if you're worried about the payments.

 You can apply to change the terms of your suspended possession order so repayments are lower.
 This is called 'varying' the terms of the order.

-You can use court form N244 to ask to vary the terms of the order.
-You'll need to include details of your income and expenditure to prove what you can afford to repay each week.
+You can use Form N244.
+You need to include details of your income and expenditure to prove what you can afford to repay each week.

 If you repay all your arrears

-You can apply to court to discharge the order on court form N244.
-You'll need evidence that you've paid off the arrears.
+You can apply to court to discharge the order on Form N244.
+You need evidence that you've paid off the arrears.